Why Is File Management Important? Here’s What To Tell Your Teamon 7 December 2022

 Dan Gower, owner of Buddy Gardner Advertising, says his company wouldn't be able to function without a good file management system.
 “It’s critical for collaboration, client approvals, and content management at my digital ad agency.”

-For those of you who are fighting an uphill battle to get people on board with this type of system, here are a few things you can say when they ask, “Why is file management important?”
+For those of you who are fighting an uphill battle to get people on board with this type of system, below are a few things you can say when they ask, “Why is file management important?”
+But first, let’s get a clear picture of what file management is like in practice.

 1. It centralises important documents in one place.